kimamula/ngx-schematics-for-storybook/README.md

 $ yarn run getstorybook
 ```

+Note that you need @storybook/cli>=4.0.0-alpha.9 for angular-cli 6 support.

 ## Configure

 To use ngx-schematics-for-storybook as the default collection in your Angular CLI project, add it to your angular.json: